-Technically, on a molecular level, synthetic nutrients are considered to be almost chemically identical to those found in food.
+Technically, synthetic nutrients are considered almost chemically identical to those found in food on a molecular level.
 And while there is no contest between real food and synthetic supplements when it comes to getting our nutrients, following the same logic when comparing whole food supplements to their synthetic counterparts isn’t always a sure thing.
-Form and bioavailability play a part in the equation of efficiency from nutrient to nutrient.
-Sometimes whole food-based supplements can be the most effective option, but there are many instances where it can actually be the least (and this is coming from a staunch, real-food RD!).
+Form and bioavailability play a part in the efficiency equation from nutrient to nutrient.
+Sometimes whole food-based supplements can be the most effective option, but there are many instances where it can be the least (and this is coming from a staunch, real-food RD!).

 Here are the facts.

-2. So is one better for you/more efficient than the other?⠀⠀
+2. Is one better for you/more efficient than the other?⠀⠀

 The short (and perhaps unexpected) answer:

-The term “whole food supplement” or “natural supplement” is used a lot in marketing materials to make consumers think it’s a higher quality supplement, when in reality, due to the above mentioned quantity issue, you may not be getting anything even close to the amount you need to actually make a difference.
+The term “whole food supplement” or “natural supplement” is used a lot in marketing materials to make consumers think it’s a higher quality supplement, when in reality, due to the quantity mentioned above issue, you may not be getting anything even close to the amount you need to make a difference.
 Generally, a serving of produce will be more nutrient-dense than what can be squeezed into a capsule.
-This dosage discrepancy is of particular importance for those trying to conceive, those who are pregnant, and those who are breastfeeding, since supplementing additional nutrients that come up short through diet is so important to not only the health of mom, but also of baby.
+This dosage discrepancy is significant for those trying to conceive, those who are pregnant, and those who are breastfeeding since supplementing additional nutrients that come up short through diet is so important to not only mom's health but also baby.

 An important thing to remember is that supplements should include forms of nutrients that are bioavailable.
 Higher bioavailability means more bang for your buck!
 If a synthetic supplement is chemically identical to a natural supplement and provides a higher level of bioavailability, there’s no reason to avoid it.⠀

-3. How do I know which nutrients I should be supplementing while trying to conceive, pregnant, or breastfeeding?
+3. How do I know which nutrients to supplement while trying to conceive, pregnant, or breastfeeding?

-This is a question I get all of the time, and I promise, I could (and will eventually) write a full separate blog post about this!
+This is a question I get all the time, and I promise I could (and will eventually) write a whole separate blog post about this!

-Know that if you’re even thinking about getting down to the nitty gritty of your nutrient deficiencies through lab work, you’re already way ahead of the game.
-That said, it's not standard practice for primary care physicians to run such detailed lab work for women trying to conceive without a glaring issue at hand, so you are likely going to have to request these labs from your physician yourself.
+Know that if you’re even thinking about getting down to the nitty-gritty of your nutrient deficiencies through lab work, you’re already ahead of the game.
+That said, it's not standard practice for primary care physicians to run such detailed lab work for women trying to conceive without a glaring issue at hand, so you will likely have to request these labs from your physician.

-For quick reference, here are the labs that I run in my private practice, Boston Functional Nutrition, for my clients who are trying to conceive.
-Simply being aware of this data helps you get ahead of any potential issues, making conceiving easier and your pregnancy healthier.
+For quick reference, here are the labs I run in my private practice, Boston Functional Nutrition, for my clients trying to conceive.
+Knowing this data can equip you for potential issues, making conceiving easier and your pregnancy healthier.